msquiroga89/site/content/authors/admin/_index.md

   - course: PhD in Education
     institution: University of Buenos Aires (Argentina)
     year: in progress
-  - course: Cognitive Psychology and Learning
+  - course: Master in Cognitive Psychology and Learning
     institution: FLACSO (Argentina)
     year: in progress
   - course: Linguistics